sealink/radiant-page_factory-extension/EXAMPLES.md

 ### Default layouts

 Our very talented designer has just sent me the markup for the employee page.
-I'd like to put this in a layout so I can share among all the employee pages.
+I'd like to put this in a layout and assign it to all the employee pages -- that way I only have to edit it in one place if there are changes later.
 I create a new layout called "Employee" and paste in the markup.
 I can make this the default layout by passing its name to the factory:

     class EmployeePageFactory < PageFactory
       layout "Employee"